eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 ## Consequences of a missing sidecar

-Fundamentally, a missing sidecar means that all traffic in and out of the pod will not be governed by Istio.
+Fundamentally, a missing sidecar means that all traffic in and out of the pod will not be controlled by Istio.

 This implies that:

-- Any Istio custom resources that target that workload will have no effect.
-There is no proxy to program.
+- Istio Custom Resources applied, targeting that workload, will have no effect, as there is no proxy to program.
 - The workload will not be considered a part of the mesh.
 No service discovery information will be communicated to peer workloads.

 In specific circumstances, it could mean that communication between the workload and other mesh workloads will not function.